walterfreeman/phy211/syllabus.md

 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
 I *always* have time in lecture to answer questions; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)
-- Ask for help on the class Facebook group
+- Ask for help on the class Slack channel
 - Write me, your coaches, or your TA an email.

-Again: it is intended that you will get stuck, just like no pianist plays a difficult piece perfectly the first time.
-The problem-solving skills in this course are things you have to practice, and we expect you to have some trouble at first; come ask us for help.
+Again: it is **intended that you will get stuck**, just like no pianist plays a difficult piece perfectly the first time.
+The problem-solving skills in this course are things you have to practice, and we expect you to have to practice in order to make progress; come ask us for help, and we'll guide you as you practice.

 #### 3. Learn from your work